kilnfi/staking-contracts/natspec/StakingContract.md

 function getAvailableValidatorCount() external view returns (uint256)
 ```

-Get the total available keys that are redy to be used for deposits
+Get the total available keys that are ready to be used for deposits